 Periods of detention which should be taken into account when assessing the "reasonable prospect of removal": Given the emphasis put by Article 15 (as well as recital 6) on a concrete individual case-by-case assessment for determining the proportionality of deprivation of liberty, regard must always be taken of the maximum detention periods for the concerned individual in the concrete case.
 This means that the maximum periods laid down by national law of the concerned Member State are relevant.
-This also implies that a returnee should not be detained in a Member State if it appears unlikely from the beginning that the person concerned will be admitted to a third country within the maximum detention period allowed under the legislation of that Member State.
-(NB: In Kadzoev, C-357/09, the ECJ referred to the maximum periods under the Directive, since these were the same as the maximum periods under the applicable legislation in the concerned Member State.)
+This also implies that a returnee should not be detained in a MS if it appears unlikely from the beginning that the person concerned will be admitted to a third country within the maximum detention period allowed under the legislation of that MS. (NB: In the Kadzoev case, the ECJ referred to the maximum periods under the Directive, since these were the same as the maximum periods under the applicable legislation in the concerned Member State.)

 Once the maximum periods of detention have been reached, Article 15(4) isn't applicable anymore and the person must in any event be released immediately.
-See ECJ in Kadzoev, C-357/09, paras 60 and 61: "It is clear that, where the maximum duration of detention provided for in Article 15(6) of Directive 2008/115 has been reached, the question whether there is no longer a 'reasonable prospect of removal' within the meaning of Article 15(4) does not arise.
+See ECJ in Kadzoev, par.
+60 and 61: "It is clear that, where the maximum duration of detention provided for in Article 15(6) of Directive 2008/115 has been reached, the question whether there is no longer a 'reasonable prospect of removal' within the meaning of Article 15(4) does not arise.
 In such a case the person concerned must in any event be released immediately.
 Article 15(4) of Directive 2008/115 can thus only apply if the maximum periods of detention laid down in Article 15(5) and (6) of the directive have not expired."

-- Is it legitimate to maintain detention if the third-country national for the time being is protected from removal because of the principle of non refoulement? - ⇒ If removal becomes unlikely e.g. because of a likely permanent non-refoulement issue persons must be released under Article 15(4).
-If the non-refoulement issue is only of limited and temporary nature (e.g. a credible diplomatic assurance from the country of return is likely to be issued shortly; the returnee is temporarily in need for vital medical treatment which is not available in country of return) detention may be maintained if there is still a reasonable prospect of removal.
+- Is it legitimate to maintain detention if the third-country national for the time being is protected from removal because of the principle of non refoulement? - \Rightarrow If removal becomes unlikely eg because of a likely permanent non-refoulement issue persons must be released under Article 15(4).
+If the non-refoulement issue is only of limited and temporary nature detention may be maintained if there is still a reasonable prospect of removal.